surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

 = 1.9.0 - March 30, 2023 =
+* New: Paypal subscriptions enabled for all connected PayPal accounts.
 * New: Default customer dashboard template.
 * Fix: Issue with Elementor when no forms are published.
 * Fix: Issue with Elementor not loading when all forms are unpublished.